A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 GM wraps its services revenue under the automotive sector.

-Therefore, to be in line with General Motors, I am including Tesla’s services revenue as part of its automotive revenue as well.
+Therefore, to be in line with General Motors, I am also including Tesla’s services revenue as part of its automotive revenue.

 For this reason, I am adding Tesla’s services revenue during the revenue and gross margin measurement for an apple-to-apple comparison.